 DUI Defense Guide

-This guide is written for a DUI in California.
-While DUI laws vary by state, most defense strategies are very similar throughout the United States.
+This guide reviews the best DUI lawyer strategies for California in 2018.
+Even though DUI laws vary by state, most strategies apply throughout the US.

 1. Breathalyzer Test Errors or Inaccuracy

-DUI breath tests are the most common BAC blood alcohol level test used.
-Police typically use small testers (preliminary alcohol screening devices) in the field and large, table-top spectrophotometer breathalyzers (evidential breath tests) back in the Police station or hospital.
-There are several ways that Police breathalyzer test devices can indicate inaccurately high BAC levels.
+DUI breath tests are the most common blood alcohol concentration (BAC) test.
+Police breathalyzer tests use small, preliminary alcohol screening devices to screen in the field and large, table-top breathalyzers in the Police station or hospital.

-DUI breath tests are inherently prone to a variety of problems:
+DUI breath tests are prone to a variety of problems:

 Even when a DUI BAC test is executed flawlessly, experts agree that chemical testing has an error rate of between .005 to .02%.
-This allows our Los Angeles DUI attorney to challenge results between .08 and .10% because a .02% margin of error could lower the BAC to below the legal alcohol limit of .08%.
+This allows our Los Angeles DUI attorney to challenge results between .08 and .10% because a .02% margin of error could lower the BAC to below the legal .08 alcohol limit.

 2. No Probable Cause for the DUI Stop